- Jury Service

 2. Try to have the case number when you call the Clerk’s Office with a case specific question.
 Knowing the case number allows the Clerk’s Office staff to answer your question more quickly and efficiently.

-3. Filing a new suit.
-Notice to Attorneys: Effective October 3, 2016, attorneys are required to electronically submit civil initiating documents to a shell case and pay the appropriate filing fee via Pay.Gov.
+3. Attorney Civil Case Opening Procedures: Effective November 1, 2018, attorneys are required to electronically open civil cases and pay the appropriate filing fee via Pay.Gov.
 Please click here for more information.
-Any document not exempt from e-filling must be filed electronically.
-Civil case exceptions to e-filing click here.

 5. Faxed documents are not accepted.
-Anything faxed to us will not become part of the file until the original arrives in the Clerk’s Office.
-All pleadings must contain an original signature.
+Anything faxed to us will not become part of the file.
+If you are a pro se litigant, you must hand deliver or mail the original document to the clerk's office for filing.

 8. Agreed orders.
-Our Court requires an “agreed” order for unopposed motions, extensions of time, dismissal of parties and/or cases, etc. The agreed order must contain the original signature of an admitted attorney for each party who has entered an appearance.
+Agreed orders must contain the original signature of an admitted attorney for each party who has entered an appearance.

 9. Entry of default and default judgment.
 Pursuant to Federal Rule 55(a), counsel must request entry of default, with a notarized affidavit in support of the default, prior to moving for default judgment.